rcrowther/django-taxonomy/README.md

 ### Multiple models
 If you follow this method for attaching-objects then different models can be attached to the same taxonomy terms.
-The taxonomy knows nothing about the attached objects, and CRUD manipution of the Taxonomy will work as you hope.
+The taxonomy knows nothing about the attached objects, and CRUD manipulation of the Taxonomy will work as you hope.
 For example, if the foreign key is set to cascade deletes, delete a term and attached objects will be deleted, even in different models.

 This can get messy in a few ways.
 First, you'll need to think about how to handle objects returned from terms, because they may be from different models.
-Perhaps a base model will help, so you can guarentee consistent handling?
+Perhaps a base model will help, so you can guarantee consistent handling?

 Second, if you use Djangos related managers, multiple models will create multiple related managers.
 Every different model you add to a taxonomy will add a new manager until each Term has a list like 'info_page_set', 'article_set', 'code_article_set', and more.
 There's two basic approaches.
 Either accept that there will be a lot of managers, and try to be consistent.
 Or turn off related lookups.
 In that case, if you need a list of elements, search the original models.
 Either way, you need to think if you are searching for elements of one type attached to a term (easy), or elements of any type (needs organisation).